 In my case, I really care about meta titles and meta descriptions but mostly meta descriptions since I tend to use the page or post title as a meta title.

-In this post, I am gonna show you how to migrate data from one plugin to another once you find a roadblock in the process.
+In this post, I am gonna show you how to migrate data from one SEO plugin to another once you find a roadblock in the process.

 Free Import Tools